sigp/lighthouse/book/src/become-a-validator.md

 There are two, different ways to install and start a Lighthouse validator:

-- [Using `docker-compose`](./become-a-validator-docker.md): this is the easiest method.
+1. [Using `docker-compose`](./become-a-validator-docker.md): this is the easiest method.

-- [Building from source](./become-a-validator-source.md): this is a little more involved, however it gives a more hands-on experience.
+2. [Building from source](./become-a-validator-source.md): this is a little more involved, however it gives a more hands-on experience.

-Once you have completed **only one** of these steps, move onto the next step.
+Once you've completed **either one** of these steps, you can move onto the next step.

 ## 2. Submit your deposit to Goerli